marcusoftnet/marcusoftnet.github.io/_posts/2017-02-13-visualizing-scope-creep.md

 As you can see from the questions above what happens is that we run a little mini-retrospective around this one story that now doesn't behave as we thought that it would.
 It can be kept super short - probably as 2-3 questions during the morning meeting, or just a quick decision.

-The important point, as with almost anything that we visualise, is that we now get a visual signal about something not behaving as expected.
+The important point, as with almost anything that we visualize, is that we now get a visual signal about something not behaving as expected.
 That means that we can make thought-through decisions on how to act on it.
 We can sure press on and finish the item - but at least we know why we are doing it.